Open-world Story Generation with Structured Knowledge Enhancement: A Comprehensive Survey: Terminology Definition

 \subsection{Structured Knowledge}

-Regarding the knowledge involved in story generation, there are \textit{unstructured knowledge} and \textit{structured knowledge}.
-Unstructured knowledge is implicit information inherent in texts.
-Such knowledge is not shaped in a uniform form but can be indicated and inferred from contexts.
+Regarding the knowledge involved in story generation, there is both \textit{unstructured knowledge} and \textit{structured knowledge}.
+Unstructured knowledge is implicit information inherent in text.
+Such knowledge is not shaped in a uniform form, but can be indicated and inferred from context.
 By contrast, structured knowledge is explicit information shaped in uniform forms.
-Many structured knowledge datasets have been constructed, such as triple-formed datasets \cite{DBpedia,Freebase,ConpectNet,ATOMIC}, quadruple-formed datasets \cite{temporalKG,GDELT}, tree-formed datasets \cite{VerbNet,WordNet}, and table-formed datasets \cite{wikidata}.
-Knowledge graphs are triple-form datasets that collect a mass of real-world facts.
-Each triple is in the form of (\textit{subject}, \textit{relation}, \textit{object}) where the subject and object entities refer to real-world objects or concepts, and the relation indicates the semantic relationship between the entities.
+Many structured knowledge datasets have been constructed, such as triple-formed \cite{DBpedia,Freebase,ConpectNet,ATOMIC}, quadruple-formed \cite{temporalKG,GDELT}, tree-formed \cite{VerbNet,WordNet}, and table-formed \cite{wikidata} datasets.
+Knowledge graphs are an example of triple-form datasets that collect a mass of real-world facts.
+Each triple is usually in the form of (\textit{subject}, \textit{relation}, \textit{object}), where the subject and object entities refer to real-world objects or concepts, and the relation indicates the semantic relationship between the entities.
 There are many large knowledge graphs \cite{Freebase,DBpedia,WordNet,Nell,YAGO3} storing fine-grained and instance-level knowledge like (\textit{Albert Einstein}, \textit{was born at}, \textit{Ulm}).
 Differently, commonsense knowledge graphs \cite{ConpectNet,ATOMIC} provide general rules in the everyday world that all humans are expected to know.
 Such rules can be commonsense facts like (\textit{lake}, \textit{contains}, \textit{water}), or causal relationships between events like (\textit{go for a run}, \textit{requires}, \textit{put on running shoes}).
-Aside from story generation, structured knowledge has facilitated other popular tasks, like question answering \cite{ijcai2021p0611}, dialogue system \cite{ni2022recent}, recommendation system \cite{guo2020survey}, and code completion \cite{lu-etal-2022-reacc}.
+Aside from story generation, structured knowledge has facilitated other popular tasks, like question answering \cite{ijcai2021p0611}, dialogue systems \cite{ni2022recent}, recommendation systems \cite{guo2020survey}, and code completion \cite{lu-etal-2022-reacc}.